Integrating Research Data into Official Statistics

 3.7.3 Establishing partnerships

-Communities of practice: Regular engagement through working groups or committees maintains relationships and addresses emerging issues.
-The SEEA Technical Recommendations emphasise that "appropriate institutional arrangements and resourcing to support ongoing engagement and communication are also required"[60].
+Communities of practice.
+Regular engagement through working groups or committees maintains relationships and addresses emerging issues.
+The SEEA Technical Recommendations emphasise that "appropriate institutional arrangements and resourcing to support ongoing engagement and communication are also required"[57].

-Capacity building: Joint training and skill-sharing activities build mutual understanding between statistical and research communities.
+Capacity building.
+Joint training and skill-sharing activities build mutual understanding between statistical and research communities.
 Research personnel may need orientation on statistical concepts and quality frameworks; statistical personnel may need training on oceanographic data and methods.

 Several countries provide practical models for NSO-research institution partnerships in ocean accounting.
-In Australia, the Australian Bureau of Statistics (ABS) has collaborated with CSIRO (the Commonwealth Scientific and Industrial Research Organisation) and the Bureau of Meteorology to integrate ocean observation and ecosystem monitoring data into environmental-economic accounts, drawing on CSIRO's marine research infrastructure and the Integrated Marine Observing System (IMOS) for oceanographic data that ABS would not independently collect[61].
-In the Netherlands, Statistics Netherlands (CBS) has worked with research institutes including Wageningen University and NIOZ (Royal Netherlands Institute for Sea Research) to compile experimental natural capital accounts for the North Sea, combining statistical data with research-derived biophysical models and monitoring data[61:1].
-These examples demonstrate that successful partnerships typically require sustained engagement over multiple accounting cycles, clear allocation of responsibilities for data processing and quality assurance, and mutual recognition that research and statistical institutions bring complementary capabilities.
+In Australia, the ABS compiles environmental-economic accounts in partnership with DCCEEW, drawing on scientific data inputs from CSIRO and IMOS.[58]
+In the Netherlands, Statistics Netherlands (CBS) has worked with Wageningen University and NIOZ to compile experimental natural capital accounts for the North Sea using research-derived biophysical models and real-time sensor networks.[58:1] Successful partnerships require sustained engagement over multiple accounting cycles, clear allocation of responsibilities, and mutual recognition of complementary capabilities.

 3.7.4 Data transfer protocols